California's 20th congressional district

-California's 20th congressional district is a congressional district in the U.S. state of California.
-Serving much of southern and southeastern part of the state's Central Valley, the district is currently represented by Republican Kevin McCarthy, the current House Speaker.
+California's 20th congressional district is a congressional district in California including much of the southern and southeastern part of the state's Central Valley.
+The district is currently represented by Republican Vince Fong.
+Fong was elected in a special election on May 21, 2024, after Kevin McCarthy resigned from Congress following the motion to vacate that ousted him from the office of House Speaker.

 Redistricting in 2022 returned the district to the San Joaquin Valley.
 The new 20th district includes parts of Kern, Tulare, Kings, and Fresno counties.
 It includes the southern Sierra Nevada and western Mojave Desert, with three "fingers" extending west into the valley.
 Cities in the district include Clovis, Tehachapi, Ridgecrest, Taft, Lemoore, the west and northeast sides of Bakersfield, the south side of Visalia, the northeast side of Tulare, the north side of Hanford, and a sliver of northeastern Fresno including California State University, Fresno.
-The new 20th district is the most Republican-leaning district in California, according to the 2022 Cook Partisan Voting Index.
+The new 20th district is the most Republican district in California, with a Cook Partisan Voting Index rating of R+15.

-Prior to 2022, it encompassed much of the Central Coast region.
+Before 2022, it encompassed much of the Central Coast region.
 The district included Monterey and San Benito counties, most of Santa Cruz County, and portions of Santa Clara County.

-Prior to redistricting in 2011, the 20th district was located in the San Joaquin Valley.
+Before redistricting in 2011, the 20th district was located in the San Joaquin Valley.
 It covered Kings County and portions of Fresno and Kern counties, including most of the city of Fresno.
 That area is now largely divided between the 21st and 16th districts, while most of the current 20th was within the former 17th.